 If your dog's eye appears swollen, take him to the vet immediately.
-If you're lucky it's something minor and easily treated, but there's always the possibility that the swelling results from a serious condition and time is of the essence to avoid vision loss.
-Treatment for a swollen eye depends on veterinary diagnosis.
+If you're lucky, it's something minor and easily treated with eye drops for dogs.
+But there's always the possibility that the swelling results from a serious condition and time is of the essence to avoid vision loss.
+Dog swollen eye treatments varies based on veterinary diagnosis.
 Depending on the cause, your vet might refer you to a veterinary ophthalmologist.

 If the conjunctiva lining your dog's eyelid appears pink and swollen, it's possibly he's developed conjunctivitis, commonly called "pinkeye," which is infectious.
 If both eyes are affected, it's likely your dog suffers from a bacterial or viral infection.
 Your vet diagnoses conjunctivitis via scraping the conjunctiva or conducting a tear test.
 Depending on the results, she might prescribe topical antibiotics, such as eye drops for dogs, to treat the condition.

 If only one eye is involved, swelling and redness might result from a foreign body, allergens, or congenital eye deformities.
 Besides removing any foreign particle, your vet might conduct allergy tests on your pet to determine the source of the irritation.
 Obstructed tear ducts can also cause inflammation, and so can smoke and environmental pollutants.

 Some symptoms of blepharitis (eyelid inflammation) resemble those of conjunctivitis.
 The dog's eyelid swells and itches, and any scratching aggravates the problem.
 Affected dogs often experience eye discharge and crusting on the eyelid.
 Blepharitis can result from trauma, tumors, eye abnormalities, infection, or allergic reaction, with treatment depending on the cause.
 Short-term treatment includes applying warm compresses to the eye several times daily and cleaning off any eye discharge.